buff-beacon-project/trevisan_python_interface/README.md

 }
 output from 'extract':
 {
-    outbits: 'string of output bits from the extractor (1010001001001...)'
+    outBits: base64 encoded output bytes
 }
 ```

 *Get the relevant experimental parameters that need to be precommitted too.
 This is where things like the PEFs and entropy thresholds are computed.*

 ```
 {
    cmd: 'get_experiment_parameters',
    params: {
-            epsilonBias = float encoded as UTF-8 representing the bias in the settings distribution,
-            nBitsOut = int encoded as UTF-8 that represents the number of output bits from the extractor (typically 512), errorSmoothness = float encoded as UTF-8 that is the error level for the data.
+            epsilonBias = float encoded as UTF-8 representing the bias in the settings distribution, nBitsOut = int encoded as UTF-8 that represents the number of output bits from the extractor (typically 512), errorSmoothness = float encoded as UTF-8 that is the error level for the data.
 Typically 0.8*2^(-64), errorExtractor = float encoded as UTF-8 that is the error level for the extractor.
 Typically 0.2*2^(-64), isQuantum = boolean.
-If true it meens we are computing and using QEFs instead of PEFs freqs = 4x4 nested array of ints encoded to UTF-8,
+If true it meens we are computing and using QEFs instead of PEFs freq = 4x4 nested array of ints encoded to UTF-8,
                Example:
                [[3587826, 66849, 64304, 2000],
                 [3644178, 7733, 44673, 21698],
                 [3642347, 47090, 6879, 22013],
                 [3681573, 10585, 9913, 18796]]
     }
 }
 output from 'get_experiment_parameters':
 {
     beta =  float encoded as UTF-8,
     gain = float encoded as UTF-8 that represents the bits of entropy accumulated per trial, nBitsThreshold = float encoded as UTF-8 that represents the number of bits of entropy needed for success, nTrialsNeeded = int encoded as UTF-8 that is the minimum number of trials needed to reach the nBitsThreshold of entropy for success, seedLength = int encoded as UTF-8 that is the number of seed bits the extractor requires, pefs = 4x4 nested array of floats encoded to UTF-8,
                Example:
                [[0.9999999999999982 1.006510090058448  1.0069115515256613 0.9019520376479409],
                [1.0000000000000266 0.9289727143471139 0.9930607468650423 1.033425543789122 ],